abrinkman94/sat-demo/README.md

-This is **Seperating Axis Theorem** demo.
+This is a **Seperating Axis Theorem** demo.
 Currently working with different types of polygons.

 To move rectangle: